awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ## Amazon VPC Limits<a name="CurrentCapabilities"></a>

-There are limits to the number of Amazon VPC components that you can provision\.
-You can request an increase for some of these limits\.
-For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.
+There are quotas on the number of Amazon VPC components that you can provision\.
+You can request an increase for some of these quotas\.
+For more information, see [Amazon VPC Quotas](amazon-vpc-limits.md)\.

 ## Amazon VPC Resources<a name="howto"></a>